Online Master’s Programs in Health Law & Policy

 - Expected Time to Completion: Two to 2.5 years

 Loyola University offers an online master of law (LLM) in health law program and an online master of jurisprudence (MJ) program in health law.
-Loyola ranked #4 in the country in healthcare law by the U.S. News & World Report (2023).
+Loyola ranked #4 in the country in healthcare law by the U.S. News & World Report (2024).
 Both programs allow students an option to concentrate their studies on compliance.
-Students who choose to focus on compliance will be eligible to receive a Certificate in Compliance, which will enable them to sit for compliance industry examinations.
+Students who focus on compliance will be eligible to receive a Certificate in Compliance, enabling them to sit for compliance industry examinations.

 The LLM program is for attorneys who wish to develop specialized expertise in health law and focuses on the regulatory, legal, ethical, political, and economic aspects of healthcare delivery.
 The program offers a comprehensive study on health law topics, including fraud and abuse, compliance, and payment.
 This 24-credit LLM program includes courses such as introduction to health law and policy, healthcare financing; administrative law and healthcare regulation; conducting internal investigations; and healthcare payment and policy.

-The master of jurisprudence (MJ) program is for healthcare professionals and non-attorneys who want to understand the laws, policies, and regulations governing healthcare.
-Graduates through this program will increase their knowledge of the law and better understand the complex regulatory environment surrounding healthcare.
+The master of jurisprudence (MJ) program is for healthcare professionals and non-attorneys who want to understand healthcare laws, policies, and regulations.
+Graduates through this program will increase their knowledge of the law and better understand healthcare’s complex regulatory environment.

 - Location: Chicago, Illinois